User Manual

 2. Enter the UI Design module.

-1. Drag the URL element under the Text Input category from the Elements panel on the left side to the screen.
+1. From the Elements panel on the left, drag the URL element under the Text Input category onto the screen.

-1. In the Properties panel on the right side, enter the URL you want to convert into a QR code in the Value field.
+1. In the Properties panel on the right, enter the URL you want to convert to a QR code in the Value field.

-1. Choose On Change → Export → Generate QR Code from the ADD ACTION drop-down menu.
+1. From the ADD ACTION drop-down menu, select On Change → Export → Generate QR Code.

-1. In the Value field in the drop-down menu, click Symbol Picker and select Components → URL.
+1. In the Value field of the menu that opens, click on Symbol Picker and select Components → URL.

-After these processes are completed, the QR code of the entered URL will be generated automatically.
+Once these steps are complete, the QR code for the entered URL will be generated automatically.

 To display the QR code on a different screen, you can use the Navigate action to redirect to a new screen.

-1. To display the QR code on a different screen, click on the + icon from the Screens panel of the UI Design module.
+1. To display the QR code on a different screen, click the + icon in the Screens panel of the UI Design module.

-1. Drag and drop the Image element under the Display category from the Elements panel on the left side.
+1. From the Elements panel on the left, drag and drop the Image element under the Display category onto the screen.

-2. Go back to the screen where you added the Generate QR Code action.
+2. Return to the screen where you added the Generate QR Code action.

-1. In the Properties panel on the right side, add the On Change → Navigation → Navigate action from the ADD ACTION drop-down menu.
+1. In the Properties panel on the right, add the On Change → Navigation → Navigate action from the ADD ACTION dropdown menu.

-2. Define the ID of the QR code by clicking on the Screen Input field on the right side.
+2. Click on the Screen Input field on the right side to define the QR code's ID.

-Once this process is complete, your QR code will be displayed on the screen you just created.
+Once these steps are complete, your QR code will be displayed on the screen you just created.

-Mobile devices and scanners can be used to scan QR codes.
-Simply add the Scan Barcode action to the element where you want to scan the QR code.
+Mobile devices and browsers can be used to scan QR codes.
+Simply add the Scan Barcode action to the element you want to scan the QR code.

-This action allows users to scan the QR code via their mobile device or browser.
+This action allows users to scan QR codes using their mobile devices or browsers.

 Important Notes